thogermine/url-shortener/Exercises-base-2-rest.md

   - listTokens()
   - updateToken()

-- Make a TokenController with path prefix "/" and the following operations:
+- Make a TokenFollowController with path prefix "/" and the following operations:
   - followToken() (status code 301)

 Beware of the Security constraints of the Service Layer: Token operations can only be performed by the User owning the tokens.